Chapter 31 : 30- Prison Broken

-“Lawrence, get back to the Auror Department.
+“Lawrence, get back to the Auror Office.
 Tell them what’s happening and to assemble in the Department for Transportation.
-Tyrus, find Derrick Kidman and tell him to prepare as many Enforcers as he can manage.
+Tyrus, find Derrick Kidman and tell him to prepare as many Enforcers as he can manage and to do the same.
 Savage, I need you to contact the Azkaban guards and tell them that we’re on our way and to prepare themselves.
-Naomi, go to the Department of Transportation and tell them to arrange a Porkey to Azkaban for all Aurors and Enforcers.”
+Naomi, go to the Department of Transportation and tell them to arrange Portkeys to Azkaban for all Aurors and Enforcers.”
 Harry ordered, thrusting his hand into the inside pocket of his robes and the four nodded and quickly left the office without question.

 “Minister Tor said he was going to contact the rest of the Confederation.”
 The skinny man finished as he held on to the desk for support.